2 men get 40 years each for Malta reporter's car-bomb murder

 Caruana Galizia investigated suspected corruption among political and business circles in the tiny European Union nation, which is a financial haven in the Mediterranean.

+One of her sons, Matthew Caruana Galizia, told reporters: “I’m relieved that they have been convicted and sentenced.
+Now it’s about the remaining cases,” he said, referring to prosecution of other defendants.

+But he said the five years it took to reach this stage of justice for his mother was “far too long.”

-The trial judge, Edwina Grima, retired to chambers after the change of plea before announcing the sentences a few hours later.
+The trial judge, Edwina Grima, retired to chambers after the change of plea before announcing the sentences an hour later.

+The two defendants were also ordered to pay 50,000 euros apiece from the money they received as a result of the crime as well as court costs.

 Prosecutors alleged that the brothers were hired by a top Maltese businessman with government ties.
 That businessman has been charged and will be tried separately.